sourcegraph/language-server-protocol/extension-workspace-references.md

     vendor?: boolean;

     /**
-     * Metadata describing the symbol that is being referenced.
+     * Attributes describing the symbol that is being referenced.
 It is up to the
      * language server to define what exact data this object contains.
      */
-    meta: Object;
+    attributes: Object;
 }
 ```